HomeLatest NewsGovernanceFresh troubles for Google as Russian court fines global tech major 3 million roubles for not deleting banned content

 Preferred Source of Google

-In fresh troubles for technology major , a Russian court has fined Google with 3 million roubles ($400,386) for not deleting content that is deemed illegal, part of a wider dispute between Russia and the tech giant.
+In fresh for global technology major Google, a Russian court has fined Google with 3 million roubles ($400,386) for not deleting that is deemed illegal, part of a wider dispute between Russia and the US tech giant.

 Advertisement